If You’re Not on LinkedIn, You Don’t Exist

 In today’s fast-changing world, technology is a driving force.
 It affects how you look for work.
 And one of the best technology innovations for job seekers is the social media website, LinkedIn.

 Companies now pay to attach to LinkedIn’s network.
-In the first quarter of 2014, compared with the same period last year, sales grew 46% and are approaching $2 Billion annually.
 They wouldn’t keep paying the money if they weren’t getting a good return on their investments.

 It’s Where the Recruiters Go

 LinkedIn is the place recruiters and hiring managers go to find great candidates.
 More often than they visit job boards.
 The latest statistics I’ve seen show that 85% of hiring managers and executive recruiters rely on LinkedIn for leads.
 So you had better be there.

 Make Sure Your LinkedIn Profile is Complete

 Joining LinkedIn, however, isn’t enough.
 Your page (profile) has to be done right if it’s going to connect you with recruiters and hiring managers, enhance the effectiveness of your network, and make you easier to find online.

 You need to start with a great, high-resolution photograph.
 A professional looking head shot; not a glamour pix.
 Your face needs to be clearly recognizable and any background should be relevant to your personal brand.
 For instance, a book with a librarian or a beaker with a lab tech.

 List your industry and location (city, state or area).
 Show your current position and describe it briefly.
 Make sure at least two of your employers are listed under experience.
 Keep your experience relevant to the type of job you’re seeking and go back in your work history about 15 years.